lfovia/distnet/README.md

-## DistNet : Generating Image Distortion Maps Using Convolutional Autoencoders with Application to No Reference Image Quality Assessment
+## DistNet: Generating Image Distortion Maps Using Convolutional Autoencoders with Application to No Reference Image Quality Assessment
 You can find full access to our [paper](https://ieeexplore.ieee.org/abstract/document/8521680) here.
 In this post, we provides the trained models and example code for generating image distortion map from input natural image.

 -Network architecture of the proposed DistNet as follows